 Several risk factors can lead to the development of varicose veins, which can result in your legs feeling itchy and numb:

-The fact of the matter is that ignoring this issue will not make it go away.
+The fact is that ignoring this issue will not make it go away.
 The good news is that it is a treatable condition.
 However, you need to become more proactive in your approach to dealing with it.

-It is recommended that you seek an evaluation from a qualified medical professional to rule out any heart-related issues.
-Make sure to consult a medical professional who can provide you with a comprehensive treatment plan.
+You should seek an evaluation from a qualified medical professional to rule out any heart-related issues.
+Then, consult a medical professional who can also provide you with a comprehensive treatment plan.
 Contact Vein Envy today if you have questions or concerns.